 Another challenge confronting developers of large-scale COTS-based component systems is that few software developers have an integrated view of all the subsystems and libraries in large-scale systems.
-Instead, they are only familiar with a subset of the characteristics of the subsystems and libraries they use regularly, which makes it hard for developers to know which portions of the system functionality are influenced by changes arising from bug fixes, new requirements, new platforms, etc. The lack of an integrated view - coupled with the danger of unforeseen side-effects - often force developers to implement suboptimal solutions that duplicate code unnecessarily, violate key architectural principles, and complicate system maintenance.
+Instead, they are only familiar with a subset of the characteristics of the subsystems and libraries they use regularly, which makes it hard for developers to know which portions of their system functionality are influenced by changes arising from bug fixes, new requirements, new platforms, etc. The lack of an integrated view - coupled with the danger of unforeseen side-effects - often force developers to implement suboptimal solutions that duplicate code unnecessarily, violate key architectural principles, and complicate system maintenance.

-As a result of these challenges, it is not surprising that large-scale distributed systems often have many defects and are chronically over budget and behind schedule, even when they are based on the most advanced software technologies.
-In particular. despite improvements in third-generation programming languages (such as Java or C++) and run-time platforms (such as component middleware), the level of abstraction at which business logic is integrated with the set of rules and behavior dictated by component models is still too low.
+As a result of these challenges, it is not surprising that large-scale distributed systems often have many defects and are chronically over budget and behind schedule. even when they are based on the most advanced software technologies.
+In particular, despite improvements in third-generation programming languages (such as Java or C++) and run-time platforms (such as component middleware), the level of abstraction at which business logic is integrated with the set of rules and behavior dictated by component models is still too low.
 For example, the components and the underlying component middleware framework often have a large number of configurable attributes and parameters that can be set at various stages of development lifecycle, such as composing an application or deploying an application in a specific environment.
 It is tedious and error-prone to use third-generation languages to write programs that manually ensure all these parameters are semantically consistent throughout an application.
 Moreover, there is no formal basis for validating and verifying that middleware configured via such ad hoc approaches will deliver the intended behaviors.
-In addition, the level of abstraction supported by third-generation languages does not intuitively reflect the concepts used by today's cuttingedge software developers, who are using higher level concerns (such as persistence, remoting, and synchronization) to express their system architectures.
+In addition, the level of abstraction supported by third-generation languages does not intuitively reflect the concepts used by today's cutting-edge software developers, who are using higher level concerns (such as persistence, remoting, and synchronization) to express their system architectures.

 A promising way to alleviate these problems with lowlevel abstractions and tools is to apply Model Driven Architecture (MDA) techniques [MDA] that express application functional and non-functional requirements at higher levels of abstraction beyond third-generation programming languages and conventional component middleware.
-MDA tools help to improve the understanding of software-intensive systems using higher-level models that (1) standardize the process of capturing business logic and quality of service (QoS)related requirements and (2) ensure the consistency of software implementations with analysis information associated with functional and systemic OoS requirements captured by models.
-A key role in reducing software complexity via MDA tools is played by metamodeling [GME], which defines a semantic type system that precisely reflects the subject of modeling and exposes important constraints associated with specific application domains.
+MDA tools help to improve the understanding of software-intensive systems using higher-level models that (1) standardize the process of capturing business logic and quality of service (QoS)-related requirements and (2) ensure the consistency of software implementations with analysis information associated with functional and systemic QoS requirements captured by models.
+A key role in reducing software complexity via MDA tools is played by meta-modeling [GME], which defines a semantic type system that precisely reflects the subject of modeling and exposes important constraints associated with specific application domains.

 To evaluate the extent to which MDA technologies actually improve development productivity, quality, and understanding, we have developed a prototypical Inventory Tracking System (ITS).
 The ITS is a warehouse management system that monitors and controls the flow of goods and assets.
 Users of an ITS include couriers, such as UPS, FedEx, DHL, as well as airport baggage handling systems.
+For the technical infrastructure of our initial ITS prototype we selected (1) CIAO [CIAO1], which is open-source middleware that implements the CORBA Component Model (CCM) [CCM] and (2) CoSMIC [COSMIC], which is an open-source MDA tool suite that implements the CCM Deployment and Configuration specification [D&C].